Rutgers Cancer Institute of New Jersey

-The Rutgers Cancer Institute of New Jersey (CINJ) is a cancer treatment and research institution that is a part of Rutgers University and located in New Brunswick, New Jersey.
-CINJ is one of only 51 Comprehensive Cancer Centers in the nation designated by the National Cancer Institute and the only one in New Jersey located in the heart of New Brunswick.
+The Rutgers Cancer Institute is a cancer treatment and research institution that is a part of Rutgers University and located in New Brunswick, New Jersey.
+Rutgers Cancer Institute is one of only 56 Comprehensive Cancer Centers in the nation designated by the National Cancer Institute and the only one in New Jersey located in the heart of New Brunswick.

-The Rutgers Cancer Institute of New Jersey is an Institute of Rutgers University and is located adjacent to Robert Wood Johnson University Hospital, which serves as its primary clinical affiliate.
+The Rutgers Cancer Institute is an Institute of Rutgers University and is located adjacent to Robert Wood Johnson University Hospital, which serves as its primary clinical affiliate.
 CINJ delivers comprehensive cancer care to both adults and children and conducts laboratory, clinical, prevention, and population research.
 Laboratory research at CINJ is supported by more than $99 million annually in cancer-related research grants.
 CINJ has over 850 employees and manages more than 120,000 patient visits annually.

 Facilities

 Recent additions to the facility have tripled the square footage to 225000 sqft, and the patient care setting was reconfigured to give it the feel of a much smaller institution.
 CINJ provides a Resource and Learning Center, where patients and their families can review the latest information on advanced therapies and new clinical trials.
 CINJ is physically connected by a sky bridge to RWJ University Hospital.
 The current CINJ does not have any inpatient beds and currently inpatients are either treated at The Bristol-Myers Squibb Children's Hospital (0-21) or Robert Wood Johnson University Hospital (21+).